 In general deviations in the system inclination between 0-45° are not problematic and can be compensated by the expansion of installed power, additional panels or solar collectors (this applies particularly to the thermal solar systems).

 However, missing south exposure of the system can not be compensated, but deviations in azimuth between south-west and south-east are also not a problem, reduces the yearly energy yields at about 10%.
-Who takes care about cheap energy for you

 A useful tool in determining the system’s location can be the GoogleMap, helps to determine the south exposure of roofs.